GNOME/orca/README-APPLICATION-DEVELOPERS.md

 ### Status Bars and Focusable List Items

-That there are a couple of instances in which Orca will also include the descendants of a UI component in the presentation of that component:
+There are a couple of instances in which Orca will also include the descendants of a UI component in the presentation of that component:

 1. Status bars.
 Because status bars are normally not focusable, Orca provides a